 - 2 tbs butter

-- In a large skillet on medium heat, add olive oil, onions and carrots for 5 min.
+- Meanwhile, in a large skillet on medium heat, add olive oil, onions and carrots for 5 min.
 Add ground meat and break up big pieces while stirring.
 When meat is browned, add garlic powder, Worcestershire sauce, parsley and peas.
 Cook for 15 minutes on medium/high heat.

-- In a 8"x8"x3" baking dish, spread out meat mixture followed by mashed potatoes.
-Top with cheddar cheese and bake for 10 minutes.
+- Next, in a 8"x 8"x 3" baking dish, spread out meat mixture followed by mashed potatoes.
+Bake for 10 minutes.
+Sprinkle with parsley flakes.